 Day 1: Govetts Leap to Acacia Flat (11km, 660m descent, 4-5 hours)

 Start the walk at Govetts Leap lookout.
 Govetts Leap was named after William Govett, one of the first surveyors of the upper Blue Mountains.
 To dispel any myths, it wasn't named because he jumped off the cliff at this point.
 A 'leap' is believed to be a Cumbrian word for a waterfall, so technically it refers not to the lookout, but to the falls in Govetts Leap Brook - which were at one point known as Bridal Veil Falls, but renamed to avoid confusion with the falls of the same name at Leura.

 Take the track towards the Grand Canyon.
 This heads down a gully with magnificent eucalypts, and in to a narrow cleft.
-Follow the track through the gorge to Greaves Creek, and after crossing the creek, turn left.
+Follow the track through the gorge to Greaves Creek, and after crossing the creek, turn left at the junction.
 After a short distance, the track crosses back to the left side of the creek and descends below Beauchamp Falls.
 There are some nice boulders to sit on for a break below the falls, and the layering of the rock on the walls is very interesting.